omahs/imx-docs/docs/main/learn/web3-marketing-and-community/building-communities-in-different-channels.md

 - **Make Discord a project homebase** : Tease Discord exclusive information and content through your other social channels and website, driving fans back to Discord.
 - **Competitions and giveaways** : Run giveaways specifically on Discord, or require fans to join your discord to be eligible for competition entry.
 - **Live events** : Host events such as panels, fireside chats and AMAs directly on Discord.
 This is an opportunity to grow your Discord as well as engage new and existing fans.
-POAPs can even be used to give fans a takeaway..
+POAPs can even be used to give fans a takeaway.
 - **Collaborate with other projects** : Connect with partners who can provide value to your fans.
 Invite them to events on Discord and cross-pollinate between communities.
 - **Creative a positive #general channel:** The main public chatting channel, often called the #general channel, will be a primary destination for discussion.
 Ensure participation and oversight from moderators to make this a great experience for new and existing fans.